zwx109473/arrow/java/memory/memory-core/src/main/java/org/apache/arrow/memory/README.md

   - `RootAllocator` - The root allocator.
 Typically only one created for a JVM
   - `ChildAllocator` - A child allocator that derives from the root allocator
 - Buffer ownership and transfer capabilities
-  - `AllocationManager` - Responsible for managing the relationship between multiple allocators and a single chunk of memory
+  - `MemoryChunkManager` - Responsible for managing the relationship between multiple allocators and a single memory chunk
-  - `BufferLedger` - Responsible for allowing maintaining the relationship between an `AllocationManager`, a `BufferAllocator` and one or more individual `ArrowBuf`s
+  - `BufferLedger` - Responsible for allowing maintaining the relationship between an `MemoryChunkManager`, a `BufferAllocator` and one or more individual `ArrowBuf`s
+  - `MemoryChunk` - Responsible for the low-level allocate / free operation
 - Memory access
   - `ArrowBuf` - The facade for interacting directly with a chunk of memory.